heapwolf/EventVat/README.md

 # Synopsis

-### EventVat is an in-process key/value store with an API that emulates the Redis API.
-It's also event based, which means that when changes to the data are made, events will be raised for which a callback can be provided.
+### EventVat is an evented in-process key/value store with an API like that of Redis.
+It's event based, which means that when a method is called that affects the data, corresponding events will be raised.
 It supports 5 data types, Strings, Numbers, Booleans, Arrays and Hashes.

 # Motivation

+ - A datastore for small, volitile working sets
  - For processes who do not share data, it reduces unnecessary trips across the process boundary.
  - Portability, works in the browser and on the server.
- - Actions against the data are event based.
  - Write to any storage end-point (such as local browser storage, a filesystem or couchdb).

 # Usage